ExtrabbitCode Inventor MetaReader

 Read Inventor files, compare model states and export JSON from a terminal or a script - no Inventor required.

-Prefer the terminal, or need to process many files unattended? invmeta is a small command-line tool that reads the same metadata as the desktop app.
+Prefer the terminal, or need to process many files unattended? invmeta is a small command-line tool that reads the same metadata as the desktop app - Inventor files and STEP files alike.
 It's cross-platform (Windows, macOS, Linux) and, like the app, needs no Autodesk Inventor.

 The desktop viewer is on the Microsoft Store; the command-line tool is for developers and automation, so you build it from source.